ButinVladimir/project-idle-takeover/README.md

-# Cyberiada
+# Project: Idle Takeover

 ## About

-Cybariada is an idle management game, heavily inspired by [Bitburner](https://github.com/bitburner-official/bitburner-src), in which player controls AI on mainframe and group of clones to collect intel.
+Project: Idle Takeover is an idle management game, heavily inspired by [Bitburner](https://github.com/bitburner-official/bitburner-src), in which player controls AI on mainframe and group of clones to collect intel.
 Player visits different cities, which cover different scenarios, and by working for various factions unlocks new features.
 Mainframe provides various support buffs, performs hacking and automates gameplay while clones perform sidejobs, contracts and operations.

-Cyberiada is currenly under development.
+Project: Idle Takeover is currenly under development.
 It has roadmap available but info here may be outdated.

 Discord for discussions and feedback is available here: https://discord.gg/CmsTxU2EMw